slashedzer0/snarky-discord-bot/README.md

 2. **Setup GitHub Actions Workflow:**

-    The repository already includes a GitHub Actions workflow file [here](https://github.com/slashedzer0/snarky-discord-bot/blob/main/.github/workflows/bot.yml).
+    The repository includes a GitHub Actions workflow file [here](https://github.com/slashedzer0/snarky-discord-bot/blob/main/.github/workflows/bot.yml).
 You can adjust it to your liking.

 ### 🐳 Development Container

-The repository includes a development container configuration in `.devcontainer/devcontainer.json` for VS Code.
+The repository includes a development container configuration in `.devcontainer/devcontainer.json` for VS Code and GitHub Codespaces.
 This allows you to work in a consistent environment.

 ### ⚡ Additional Configuration